FairGigAI/PEPPER/wiki-content/Community-Guidelines.md

 ## License

-By participating in this project, you agree to abide by our [Code of Conduct](Code-of-Conduct).
+This project is proprietary software owned by FairGigAI.
+All rights reserved.
+By participating in this project, you agree to abide by our [Code of Conduct](Code-of-Conduct) and acknowledge the proprietary nature of the software.

+For more information about licensing and usage rights, please contact FairGigAI.